Nuxlar/Judgement2/README.md

 # Judgement

 This mod adds a new game mode based on Judgement from Risk of Rain Returns, using Simulacrum as a base.

+**Submit bug reports** using the link above or ping me in the Risk of Rain 2 Modding Discord's `tech-support` channel.

 ### Key Points